rwynn/esroll/README.md

 In this example a `rollUnit` of years was used to keep things simple.
-But rolling over once a year is probably not optimal if you have alot of data coming into elasticsearch.  esroll provides the following values for `rollUnit` - minutes, hours, days, months, and years.  esroll provides another option `rollIncrement` which is an integer.
+But rolling over once a year is probably not optimal if you have alot of data coming into elasticsearch.  esroll provides the following values for `rollUnit` - minutes, hours, days, months, years, and bytes.  esroll provides another option `rollIncrement` which is an integer.
 Together `rollUnit` and `rollIncrement` allow you to tell esroll to run its algorithm at intervals like 20 minutes, 3 hours, or 5 months.

 When something like 3 hours is used, its important to understand that esroll does not necessary roll 3 hours from the last